-2.3 Extract preparation and application
+92 2.3 Extract preparation and application

-Fresh leaves of pawpaw and neem barks were obtained from trees on KNUST campus.
-However, the rhizomes of Ginger, Zingiber officinale, were bought from the Ayigya market in Kumasi.
+93 Fresh leaves of pawpaw and neem barks were obtained from trees on KNUST campus.
+94 However, the rhizomes of Ginger, Zingiber officinale, were bought from the Ayigya market 95 in Kumasi.
 All the botanicals were washed and then dried aseptically.
-Each tested part (1kg) was taken and separately made into a fine pastefine paste and were added four liters into four litres of water, respectively, and then stirred thoroughly so it is evenly mixed.
-The prepared extracts were then allowed to settle for eighteen hours.
-After that, the tubers (black and brown cultivars) were soaked in the prepared, testedprepared tested extracts for 30 minutes respectively, while for 30 minutes respectively while tubers soaked in water was taken as control for comparison.
-The tubers were stored in sixteen medium sized plastic bowls purchased from the Ayigya market in Kumasi.
-Fifty tubers were stored in each plastic bowl.
+Each tested part (1kg) was taken and separately made into fine paste and were added into four litres of water, 96 97 respectively, and then stirred thoroughly so it is evenly mixed.
+The prepared extracts were 98 then allowed to settle for eighteen hours.
+After that, the tubers (black and brown cultivars) 99 were soaked in the prepared tested extracts for 30 minutes respectively while tubers soaked in 100 water was taken as control for comparison.

-2.4 Measurement
+101 2.4 Measurement

-Data wereas collected on the following parameters during the experiment:
+102 Data was collected on the following parameters during the experiment: